 According to the report, though Google plans to roll out the new feature next week, iOS users are already accustomed to fingerprint authentication and are convenient with TouchID instead of using the password.

-Fingerprint authentication can also be used for mobile payment as Apple has already implemented with their ApplePay service which is considered to be the game changer in online money transaction industry.
+Fingerprint authentication can also be used for mobile payment as Apple has already implemented with their ApplePay service, which is considered to be the game changer in the online money transaction industry.